Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Imagine a place so despoiled its very entry is prohibited by national law.
-An area the size of Paris abandoned for nearly a century.
+An area the size of Paris abandoned for nearly a century and will remain so for centuries to come.
 A place so geographically and ecologically annihilated it's as desolate as the surface of Mars.
 One would think such a place exists only in fiction, yet in France it exists for real.
-It is the Zone Rouge, the Red Zone.
+It is the Zone Rouge, the Red Zone, France's very own Exclusion Zone.

-For nearly 100 years, approximately 460 square miles of the French countryside has been outlawed by its government for any use of any kind.
+For 100 years, approximately 400 square miles of the French countryside has been outlawed by its government for any use of any kind.
 Why?
 Scattered across these acres are an impossible amount of human remains, unexploded weapons, and toxic ecological damage all left over from World War I.

 Lasting Legacy of the Great War